Allergies, Asthma and Autism

-Asthma and autism are distinctly different medical conditions.
-Asthma is a chronic respiratory disease while autism is a developmental disorder.
+Allergies, asthma and autism are distinctly different medical conditions.
+Asthma is a chronic respiratory disease and an allergy is an immune system overreaction.
+Autism spectrum disorder (ASD) is a neurodevelopmental disorder.
+It affects communication skills, social interactions and behavior.

-And there are studies, including a National Institutes of Health study of asthma and autism, that say there is no association at all.
+Is it possible there is a connection between the two respiratory diseases and autism?
+Multiple studies, including a National Institutes of Health study of asthma and autism, say there is no association at all.

-Reviewed together, the research does NOT show there is a link between asthma and autism.
-Further, studies do not show that asthma can cause autism or autism can cause asthma.
-More research is needed to understand if there is a relationship between these conditions.
+When taken together, the research does NOT prove a definite link between these conditions.
+The studies do NOT show that asthma and allergies cause autism, or that autism causes asthma and allergies.
+More research is needed to understand whether there is a relationship.

 Can autism cause breathing problems?

-It is also possible the relationship between autism and asthma is indirect.
-Some people with autism may have difficulty explaining their symptoms.
-This could make it harder to get the right diagnosis or find treatment.
-Some people with autism may have sensory processing issues that makes it harder for them to avoid asthma triggers or tolerate medications.
+It is also possible the relationship between asthma and ASD is indirect.
+Some people with autism may have difficulty explaining their symptoms caused by asthma.
+This could make it harder for them to get the right diagnosis or find treatment.
+In addition, some people with ASD may have sensory processing issues.
+This can make it hard for them to avoid asthma triggers or tolerate medications.
 This could worsen asthma.

 Can asthma medication use during pregnancy cause autism in early childhood?

-There is no clear evidence to suggest asthma medication use during pregnancy causes autism in children.
+There is currently no clear evidence that asthma medications taken during pregnancy can cause autism in children.

-Pregnant women with asthma should work together with their healthcare team.
+Pregnant people with asthma should work together with their healthcare team.
 It is normal to have questions or concerns about the use of medication during pregnancy.
-Talk with your healthcare provider about the impact of medications on your child’s development.
+Talk with your doctor about the impact of medications on your child’s development.

-Are people with autism spectrum disorders more likely to have allergies?
+Are people with autism spectrum disorder more likely to have allergies?

-Researchers have used data from the U.S. National Health Interview Survey (1997 to 2016) to examine autism spectrum disorder and allergies.
+The study used data from the U.S. National Health Interview Survey (1997 to 2016) to examine autism and allergies.
+Another study on autism and allergies found the following:

 • 11.25% of children with ASD had a food allergy, compared to 4.25% of children without ASD who had a food allergy.

-• 18.7% of children with ASD reported respiratory allergies, compared to 12% of children without ASD.
+• 18.7% of children with ASD had respiratory allergies, compared to 12% of children without ASD.

-• 16.8% of children with ASD reported skin allergies, versus 9.8% of children without ASD.
+• 16.8% of autistic children had skin allergies, versus 9.8% of children without ASD.

 Practical tips for managing asthma and allergies if you or your child has autism